 Don't forget to start measuring as soon as your project begins, and take time to reflect regularly on the information you collect.

-You can find some examples of information collection tools and methods here
+You can find some examples of information collection tools and methods in this example of an evaluation plan.

 Reporting FAQs